 Will the student common areas be open?

-Student common areas will not accessible in July or August.
+Student common areas will not accessible for the time being.

 Will campus tours still be available?

 Daily Tours and our Behind the Scenes event will be offered virtually until further notice.
-The campus will not be open to the public during the July and August terms.
+The campus will not be open to the public for the time being.

 Am I able to come to campus to use the Wi-Fi?

-We are asking that all students not currently participating in selected labs please remain off campus for the July and August terms.
+We are asking that all students not currently participating in labs please remain off campus for the time being.

 Will Student Clubs and Organizations still be allowed to meet on campus?